 Who We Are

 At CrescentCare, we bring caregivers and the community together as partners in health and wellness for all.
-Our experience builds on more than 30 years of impact through our founding organization, NO/AIDS Task Force.
-Now, as a Federally Qualified Health Center, we’re taking that expertise and expanding it!
-At CrescentCare, we now offer a broad range of health and wellness services for anyone and everyone who is seeking healthcare services in Greater New Orleans and Southeastern Louisiana.
+Our experience builds on more than 40 years of impact through our founding organization, NO/AIDS Task Force.
+In 2014, we became a Federally Qualified Health Center to offer an expanded range of health and wellness services for anyone and everyone who is seeking healthcare services in Greater New Orleans and Southeastern Louisiana.

 NO/AIDS Task Force was founded in 1983 in response to the early devastating effects of the HIV epidemic in New Orleans.
 The organization began as a single phone line with an answering machine staffed by community volunteers.
 In the years following, we continued to expand our services in response to community need and the impact of the epidemic on diverse populations.
 Throughout the 1990s and early 2000s, we added case management, mental health services, a meal delivery program and a community prevention and education project.
 Services were expanded to the Houma Thibodaux area in 2001.